-All result tables in Sections 4 and 5 present results for both a single family dwelling unit (weighted by one story, two story ratio) and for the eight-unit multifamily prototype.
-Energy impact for each of the three prototypes are presented in Appendix G.
+All result tables in Sections 4 and 5 present results for both a single family dwelling unit (weighted by one-story, two-story ratio) and for the eight-unit multifamily prototype.
+Energy impacts for each of the three prototypes are presented in Appendix G.

 Energy savings and peak demand reductions per unit for the blended single family prototype (45 percent one-story, 55 percent two-story) and the multifamily eight-unit prototype (new construction) are presented in Table 5 and Table 6 respectively.
+See Section 6.1 of this report for estimated statewide savings from additions and alterations.
+The per-unit energy savings estimates do not take naturally occurring market adoption or compliance rates into account.